 DIY Tips for Hanging Picture Frames and Wall Décor

 From my own experience with trying various things, I have found there are a few safe ways to improvise and I'll share those with you as well.
-I am so happy about all the tips I found and that worked for me that I felt inspired to write this hub and pass it on.
+I am so happy about all the tips I found that worked for me that I felt inspired to write this article and pass it on.

 Before You Get Started - A Few Basic Tips

 - If you are concerned about marks on your walls, washable crayons or markers work great when measuring and marking spots where you will be inserting the nails for your wall hangings.

 - Always make sure that you are not nailing or drilling in an area on the wall where there is electrical wiring or other cables.
 If you hit metal, stop drilling or nailing.
 It may be the metal plate covering electrical or plumbing inside the walls.

 - Avoid drilling or nailing anywhere around electrical outlets